Introduction: Background and issues for cat owners

 Conclusion: Summary and final recommendations

 By adopting these recommendations, you’ll not only be preserving the integrity of your furniture, you’ll also be helping your cat to flourish.
-Over time, your home will become a true haven of peace, where everyone will find their place.
-Successful cohabitation is based on understanding, adaptation and mutual respect – essential values which, once implemented, will enable you to enjoy the presence of your feline companion to the full.
+In the long term, your home will become a true haven of peace, where every element has been designed for the well-being of all its occupants.
+Successful cohabitation is based on understanding, adaptation and mutual respect – essential values for creating an environment where everyone can flourish.